 The similarity percentage figure represents the proportion of the paper found to be matched elsewhere.
 It is not a rating or judgement of how much the paper is plagiarised.
 There are many examples where a high percentage is absolutely fine.
 An assessment that calls for research using several sources, direct quotes and a large bibliography (if not excluded by the instructor) will naturally find several matches in the database.
 As will simple short answer questions where most students’ answers will be alike.

 How do I tell if there is plagiarism?

-Things that can artificially increase an Originality Score is a template that all students have to use or a cover sheet and the bibliography or references.
+Some things that can artificially increase a similarity score include having a template or cover sheet that all students have to use and the bibliography or references.

 How is Turnitin used at Macquarie?